top of page

 Take a splash in SiC waters, as PGC dissect a water analogy that can be used to grasp the fundamental benefits of SiC.
 We review the concept of using dams as transistors and explain the limits of such an analogy.
 Exercises like this may not satisfy purists, but we consider that they are helpful in disseminating these deep concepts to wider audiences.

-A SiC transistor is a power electronic device that is revolutionising electric vehicles today, and may one day soon help reduce waste in the generation and transport of energy.
-For the Futurum project, I put together a water and dam analogy, an idea inspired by conversations with Jed Dorsheimer at Canaccord Genuity.
-The analogy attempts to condense the physics behind the benefits of SiC into a concept understandable by those without a degree in Engineering or Physics.
+For this reason, I resorted to an age-old water analogy in an attempt to condense the physics behind the benefits of SiC into a concept understandable by those without a degree in Engineering or Physics.
 It draws parallels between the flow of electricity in a power converter, as controlled by transistors, with the flow of water controlled by a dam.
 Specifically, I use it in the article to outline the concept behind the immense voltage-blocking capability of SiC.

-However, pun completely intended, it is an analogy that can only be stretched so far before bursting – and you’ll see below where the levee breaks!
-So here is a (slightly!) deeper explanation of the analogy…
+However, pun completely intended, it is an analogy that can only be stretched so far before bursting – and you’ll see below where indeed, the levee breaks.

 An Alpine Power Converter?

-Ok picture the scene – or look at the image below! – of a reservoir, a great energy reserve in the mountains, from which two waterways – rivers or tributaries – are flowing.
-Two dams control the flow of water from the reservoir.
-Each is strong enough to hold back all the water stored in the dam, and they both have a gate that can be used to release water downstream.
+Picture the scene, of a reservoir, a great energy reserve in the mountains, from which two waterways – rivers or tributaries – are flowing.
+Two dams control the flow of flow into these from the reservoir.
+Each is strong enough to hold back all the water stored in the dam and they both have a gate that can be used to release water downstream.

 Returning to the mountains.
 If you look closer at the two dams, it becomes obvious that the old dam on the left is significantly thicker than the new, slimline dam on the right.
 This is because the new dam was built using a modern, reinforced concrete, with a strength nine times greater than the old concrete material of yesteryear.
 It meant that the new dam could be vastly slimmed down compared to the old one.

 Returning to our mountain scene for a final time.
 Dams fully constructed, water is released through them via sluiceways – pipes that traverse the full thickness of the concrete.
 The flow of water through a pipe decreases proportionally with its length (I had to look it up but its true!) and so the flow rate through the new dam is 9 times greater than through the old dam.
-Once again this (more or less…) holds true in the semiconductor, whose resistance scales with semiconductor length, and so the now shorter SiC semiconductor “pipe” allows significantly more electrical current to pass through.
+Once again this holds true in the semiconductor (more or less…), whose resistance scales with semiconductor length.
+Hence, the now shorter SiC semiconductor “pipe” has less resistance and allows significantly more electrical current to pass through.

 When the Levee Breaks?